A Possible Discovery of the Optical Counterpart of the X-ray source NuSTAR J053449+2126.0: Acknowledgements

 \section{Acknowledgements}

-We thank T\"{U}B\.{I}TAK National Observatory for their support in using RTT150 (1.5-m telescope in Antalya) with project number 1562.
-ENE would like to thank Bo\u{g}azi\c{c}i University BAP for their support through project no 13760.
+We thank T\"{U}B\.{I}TAK National Observatory for their support in using RTT150 (1.5-m telescope in Antalya) with project number 1923.
+ENE would like to thank Bo\u{g}azi\c{c}i University, Research Fund Grand number 13670 for their support.
+AF and ENE would also like to thank T\"{U}B\.{I}TAK for financial support through project code 122F305.